Annual Technical Report 2005 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2005/US)

 Documentation from other offices maintained and/or considered part of the available search file

 The US Patent and Trademark Office receives, by means of exchange agreements, the patent documents of most countries of the World.
 The European Patent Office (EPO) provides the predominant number of patent documents for the majority of countries in accordance with WIPO exchange standards (WIPO ST.33 and ST.40).
 The USPTO has implemented production software to load these patent documents in electronic form to magnetic storage devices.
 Other countries, which provide independent exchange of documents in electronic form to the USPTO in compliance with the noted WIPO exchange standards, are also loaded to magnetic storage devices.
 These patent documents are available on the USPTO network through examiner search tools EAST and WEST.
 A number of countries, which provide independent exchange to the USPTO on CD-ROMs and/or DVD-ROMs but not in compliance with the WIPO exchange standards, are available in the Scientific and Technical Information Center (STIC) at a stand-alone workstation utilizing the source countries’ software for viewing and printing the patent documents when requested.
 STIC staff is making increasing use of the Internet sites created and maintained by national patent offices and multinational patent organizations.
-During the past year access to Internet sites created and maintained by a number of national and multinational patent organizations became publicly accessible in the STIC’s Main Branch.
+Access to Internet sites created and maintained by a number of national and multinational patent organizations is also publicly accessible in the STIC’s Main Branch.

 The USPTO has undertaken an effort to assign USPC classifications to foreign patent documents, thereby facilitating electronic retrieval of the full document facsimile images through classified search techniques.
 A unique preferred foreign patent document from each patent family will be identified for inclusion in the foreign patent electronic database for retrieval using USPTO search tools.
 The initial phase of this project added the capability to search foreign patents by USPC to the examiner search tools, and loaded over five million foreign patent USPC legacy records.
 Subsequent phases currently being planned involve the use of patent family information to eliminate the retrieval of duplicates when searching multiple electronic patent databases, and automated language translation capability.